dimikot/vzfailcnt/README.txt

 periodically (e.g. in 5-minute cron) and it sees that a failcnt value is changed, it mails you about that.

-The main advantage of the script that it has a zero configuration.
+The main advantage of the script is that it has zero configuration.
 It is also written in pure Perl with no deps on non-standard modules, so it may be copied to any linux machine with OpenVZ.